 1. Authenticate users

-This is essential for protecting data privacy and preventing identity theft.
+This is essential for protecting data privacy, preventing identity theft, and ensuring collaborators always upload files securely.
 You should implement, at minimum, two-factor authentication (2FA), which requires two types of authentication (for example, a login password and a code sent by text).
 For increased security, use multi-factor authentication (MFA), which typically requires at least three types of authentication.

 2. Implement access and download controls